release-engineering/ubi-population-tool/README.md

 A command-line tool for populating ubi repositories.

-# Cli usage
+# CLI usage

-Cli can be run by *ubipop* with arguments:
+CLI can be run by *ubipop* with arguments:

 - positional arguments:
   - content_sets: list of content sets to be processed